2021-22

 Monday September 27 - Reviewed 1.7 and examined notes for 1.8.
 Quizlet 1.8 pretest and learn.
 Video Clip 1.8.
 Assignment: 1.9 Federalism in Action Video.
 Prepare for a test over 1.7-1.9 to be given next class meeting.

 Thursday September 23 - Open question session on 1.7.
-Analyzed Lopez v.
-U.S. Discussed the role of the Federal Judiciary and it's relationship with the executive branch and legislative branch.
+Analyzed U.S. v.
+Lopez (1995).
+Discussed the role of the Federal Judiciary and it's relationship with the executive branch and legislative branch.
 Discussed briefly judicial judicial originalism and judicial activism.
 Talked about Plessy v.
 Ferguson, Brown v.
 Board of Education, Roe v.
 Wade.
-Learned about majority decisions and 5-4 decisons.
-Examined the commerce clause and how is holds great power for the central government.
+Learned about majority decisions and 5-4 decisions.
+Examined the commerce clause and how it holds great power for the central government.
 Assignment: Quizlet 1.7 - Flashcards, Learn, Match, and Gravity must be completed before 11:59 p.m.
 Friday September 24.

 Tuesday September 21 - Intensive reading of U.S. Constitution Article IV.
 Covered the concepts of extradition, full faith and credit, privileges and immunities in great detail.
 Watched the LaManna video to the 5:33 mark.
 Assignment: Finish the LaManna video.
 Study the quizlet stack for 1.7.
 Prepare 1.8 for next class meeting.